nairdaee/passwordlocker/README.md

 3. Run the application using your version of python i.e `python3.8 run.py`
 4. Enjoy

+Note: App contains a third party module so in order to avoid a module error:

+Make sure you have installed the pyperclip module i.e   `python3.8 -m pip install pyperclip`

 ### Known Bugs
 No known bugs